meavk/k8s-in-codespaces-routing/README.md

 ### About IMDB UI application

-The UI for IMDB onboarded in the previous section is a [Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) application that runs comepletely in the browser.
-Navingate to 'Movies' tab to see a list of movies.
+The UI for IMDB onboarded in the previous section is a [Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) application that runs completely in the browser.
+Navigate to the 'Movies' tab to see a list of movies.
 ![image](https://user-images.githubusercontent.com/32096756/182042339-c43dc404-6186-4513-bad1-365a05a98495.png)

-You might remember from the earlier step that the response from `/api/movies` endpoint had a large number movies in the list.
+You might remember from the earlier step that the response from `/api/movies` endpoint had a large number of movies in the list.
 However, the app is displaying only 2 movies.

 This is because the UI is showing a hardcoded list of movies as the request to `/api/movies` failed.
 ![image](https://user-images.githubusercontent.com/32096756/182042527-4870f387-6e4e-4518-bc44-589de1c5b334.png)